ajejoseph22/studious-giggle/README.md

 ## Installation Instructions

-## To run the app locally, follow the following steps:

 * Clone the repo
 * Checkout the `master` branch
 * Run `npm install` in the root directory of the project, to install dependencies